the-datastrategist/python-library-template/README.md

 # python-library-template
 Template for a Python library that supports data science projects.
+Setup uses `setuptools`.

 ## Setup